 EEX currently offers only inter-product spreads that have two leg instruments with a leg ratio of 1.
-Most of these inter-product spreads have leg instruments with identical contract values.
-The possibility to have leg instruments with different contract values is made use of in the case of Off-Peak Spreads.
+Normally, these inter-product spreads have leg instruments with identical contract values.

-EEX creates Location Spreads (instrument subtype LOCS) between German and Italian power futures, for example:
+EEX offers Location Spreads (instrument subtype LOCS) between German and Italian power futures, for example:

-- Leg 1: Buy 1 FDBM May16 (Italian Base Load Month Futures) - Leg 2: Sell 1 F1BM May16 (German "Phelix" Base Load Month Futures)
+- Leg 1: Buy 1 FDBM May19 (Italian Base Load month futures) - Leg 2: Sell 1 F1BM May19 (German "Phelix" Base Load month futures)

-The related product pool is called FDBMF1BM and the inter-product spread that has the abovementioned leg instruments is referred to as
+The related product pool is called FDBMF1BM.
+The T7 GUI refers to the inter-product spread that has the above-mentioned leg instruments as

-FDBMF1BM LOCS FDBM May16 F1BM May16
+FDBMF1BM LOCS FDBM May19 F1BM May19